spacecodeur/spacerework_monorepo/documentation/git/branching-strategy.md

    - Create a branch: `git checkout -b feature/your-feature`
    - Push and open a pull request to `develop`
    - Merge only after review
+3. **Proof of Concept (PoC) workflow**:
+   - Create a PoC branch: `git checkout -b poc/your-concept`
+   - Test feasibility before integrating into `feature/` branches
+   - If validated, merge into a feature branch or discard